 (f) Amendment of complaint:

 - At any time prior to the hearing of the complaint, the complainant may file an amended complaint with the Professional Standards Administrator (excluding amendments pertaining to an Article previously dismissed by the Grievance Committee relating to previously charged respondents).
-If an amended complaint is filed prior to the hearing, the respondent shall be notified, given a copy, and provided the opportunity to file an amended response.
+If an amended complaint, including facts upon which the amendments is based, is filed prior to the hearing, the respondent shall be notified, given a copy, and provided the opportunity to file an amended response.
 At any time prior to the hearing of the complaint, the Hearing Panel may name the REALTOR® principal as a respondent.
 Complaints cannot be amended to add, or substitute, other individuals as complainants except as mutually agreed to by the parties.
-(Revised 5/15)
+(Revised 5/20)

 - In the event that the complaint scheduled for a hearing is from a member of the public who refuses or is unable to attend the hearing and who has not requested a continuance in writing or who has not been granted a continuance, the complaint shall be referred back to the Grievance Committee.
 If the Grievance Committee determines that there is sufficient information for a Hearing Panel to consider (i.e., that there is clear, strong, and convincing proof), the complaint shall be amended to name the Grievance Committee as complainant and the hearing shall be continued to a new date.
 The respondent shall be provided with a copy of the amended complaint in such cases.
 (Revised 5/12)